-activities under Regulation (EU) 2020/852.
-Additionally, the fund had 1.83% of sustainable investments that the fund company, based on estimated and/or reported data, deems as contributing to an environmental objective aligned with the EU Taxonomy (but which cannot with sufficient certainty be classified as compatible with the EU Taxonomy as such).
+Regulation (EU) 2020/852.

+aligned with the EU Taxonomy, based on estimated and/or reported data (but which cannot be classified with sufficient certainty as being compatible with the EU Taxonomy as such).

 What was the share of socially sustainable investments?